MMSB-MOBI/pcmap/README.md

 ##### --atomic

+If True, all atomic contacts are reported.

 ## PYTHON module

-The librairy can be used as a Python module to be assemble in the pipeline/program of your choice.
+The librairy can be used as a Python module to assemble the pipeline/program of your choice.
 First we need to import it.

 ```python